|

 Remembrance

-wreath-laying ceremony begins at 2 p.m. at the Westboro
+wreath-laying ceremony at the Westboro Cenotaph begins

 Westboro